 - Provide false further information.

 - Falsely claim that a disclosure is protected.

-- Disclose that a matter has been notified to IBAC, has been determined to be a protected disclosure, is being investigated by IBAC or has been referred to another organisation.
+- Disclose that a matter has been notified to IBAC, has been determined to be a public interest disclosure, is being investigated by IBAC, or has been on-referred to another organisation.

-12.1 Section 78 of the Act excludes the application of the Freedom of Information Act 1982 to any document that relates to a disclosure made under the Act.
-State Trustees should contact IBAC prior to allowing any document to be released which originates from IBAC or relates to a protected disclosure.
+Section 78 of the PID Act excludes the application of the Freedom of Information Act 1982 to any document that relates to a disclosure made under the Act.
+State Trustees should contact IBAC prior to allowing any document to be released which originates from IBAC or relates to a public interest disclosure.

-13.1 Any questions regarding protected disclosures may be directed to the Protected Disclosures Coordinator.
-The Protected Disclosures Coordinator is also responsible for maintaining this procedure.
+Any questions regarding disclosures may be directed to the Public Interest Disclosures Coordinator or the Client Feedback Manager.
+The Public interest disclosures Coordinator is also responsible for maintaining this policy.

 We're here to help you every step of the way